maartoon/BSE_Template_Portfolio/index.md

 # Demo Night Video
-During Demo Night, I presented my progress on the Smart Mirror project to an audience of around 25 people and explained the thought process behind each of the features
+During Demo Night, I presented my progress on the Smart Mirror project to an audience of around 25 people and explained the thought process behind all of the features.
+The explanation included how the code functioned, how APIs grab information from the internet and displays it on your own project, and also future modifications I may make to the mirror.

 [![Martin's Demo Night Video](https://res.cloudinary.com/marcomontalbano/image/upload/v1627070160/video_to_markdown/images/youtube--nN9-cky28rc-c05b58ac6eb4c4700831b2b3070cd403.jpg)](https://www.youtube.com/watch?v=nN9-cky28rc&ab_channel=BlueStampEng "Martin's Demo Night Video")